Blush-CLI/Blush/README.md

 # Installation
 For now, there is no automatic installer for this CLI, if you want to install it manually please do the following steps:

-> Step 1: Build or Download the Executable, Run it.
+> Step 1: Build the Executable, Run it.

 # Ending
 > Have fun using Blush, appreciate all stars!